jonescompneurolab/hnn/installer/ubuntu/README.md

     ```

     If you'd like to be able to copy files from the host OS without using the shared directory, you do so directly with [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).

+## Uninstalling HNN

+1. If you want to just remove the container and 1.5 GB HNN image, run these commands from a terminal window:
+    ```
+    docker rm -f docker_hnn_1
+    docker rmi jonescompneurolab/hnn
+    ```
+2. To continue and remove Docker, follow these instructions: [Uninstall Docker CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/#uninstall-docker-ce)

 # Troubleshooting